catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 - dont conv Orig
 - changing path
 - alternate 0

+## WiP:
+-+ some tracks no don't get read/picked cause" (1) " when importing other formats this should be ok -+ generate a garageband
+- author still in
+- it's my life..breaks because of the aphostrofe'
+- if cover was from someone else please compare against that (save old cover)
+- update to wise 2015 (messages&testing)
+- fopen ticket for the dlcpackagedata crash for 311 down in
 - why all songs have 30sec preview :)
 - some songs dont repack
 - i had to apply a fix for 311 down in